 Companies undergoing an initial public offering (“IPO”) are required to register with the Securities and Exchange Commission (“SEC”).
 The registration process includes filing many registration statements and can be complicated.
-Each year EY publishes a report highlighting significant trends related to the IPO registration statements.
-This article summarizes many important aspects of the EY publication that we believe will be most helpful as you contemplate an initial public offering.
+Each year, EY publishes a report highlighting significant trends related to the IPO registration statements.
+This article will attempt to summarize important aspects of the EY publication that we think will be most helpful as you contemplate an initial public offering.

-It is important to note that the 2017 figures included in the EY publication do not include October, November, and December of 2017.
-Throughout this article when we refer to 2017 data we are referring to the numbers in the EY report which only include up until September 30, 2017.
+Please note that the 2019 figures included in the EY publication do not include October, November, and December of 2019.
+Throughout this article when we refer to 2019 data, we are referring to the numbers in the EY report which only include up until September 30, 2019.

 General IPO Trends

-2017 saw an increase in both the number of IPOs filed in the U.S. and the money raised by those IPOs.
-In the first nine months of 2017 there were 113 IPOs that collectively raised $27.4 billion, compared to 112 IPOs that raised $21.3 billion in all of 2016.
-This is especially positive news when considering that prior to 2017, the US market had seen a decline in IPOs.
-This decline in IPOs seemed to be a result of the increased availability of private capital, frequency of public companies acquiring emerging private companies, regulatory changes empowering companies to stay private longer, and apprehension regarding going public due to previously unsuccessful IPOs (e.g., Twitter, Fitbit).
-For more information on the possible explanations for a decline in IPOs in the U.S., read the following article: Fall of the IPO and its implications on your company.
+The decline in IPOs over the last two decades seems to be a result of several factors.
+These include the availability of private capital, frequency of public companies acquiring emerging private companies, regulatory changes empowering companies to stay private longer, and apprehension regarding going public due to previously unsuccessful IPOs (e.g., Twitter, Fitbit).
+Companies that have conducted IPOs more recently were larger and more mature because they were able to stay private for longer.
+For more information on the possible explanations for a decline in IPOs in the U.S., read the following article: Decline of the IPO and the Implications for Your Company.

 Specific IPO Trends